Complete Financial Questionnaire

 Just keep in mind that you’ll need to see your doctor to get a MED1 medical certificate each week for as long as you’re ill or until you’re told that you don’t need to.

-That’s not a lot of money – are there any other options?
+That’s not a lot of Money – are There any Other Options?

 Why, yes, as it so happens: there is another option.

-So you’ve probably read through all of this and got to the part with the numbers and seen that it tops out at €198 for the personal rate – and a few more quid if you have dependents.
+So you’ve probably read through all of this and got to the part with the numbers and seen that it tops out at €220 for the personal rate – and a few more quid if you have dependents.

 You’ve probably read that and had a moment of contemplation.
-That’s not a lot to live on.

-Which is why insuring yourself could be a life-saver.
+Which is why insuring yourself makes sense.

 Think about it: most employers don’t cover sick pay (or if they do, it’s for a couple of days).
-Illness Benefits are fairly mangy.

-Income Protection could be a life-saver for you.
-Income Protection pays you up to 75 percent of your income until you go back to work or retire.
+It will continue to pay you up to 75 percent of your income until you go back to work or retire!

 I’ll let you in on a secret: the average length of an Income Protection claim is 5.5 years.
-It can take 5.5 years to get back to work, on average, is what that’s saying.

-Imagine earning €198 a week for 5.5 years.
+Imagine getting just €220 a week for 5.5 years.

 Yikes.

-That brings us to the big cojones of questions: how much does Income Protection cost?
+That brings us to the big cojones of questions:

 P.S. it’s even more affordable if you set the deferral period to be a bit longer (this is the amount of time before your cover kicks in).
 So there’s that, too.